VerodinDev/GxEPD2/README.md

-Attempt at adding support for Embedded Artists EM027AS012 2.7" ePaper (rev A)
+Attempt at adding driver support for Pervasive Displays EM027AS012 2.7" ePaper.
+Test module is an Embedded Artists' 2.7" E-Paper Display, rev A (should work with rev B and C).

+Orignal readme:

 # GxEPD2
 ## Arduino Display Library for SPI E-Paper Displays